kpister/pytube/README.md

 *pytube* is a lightweight library written in Python.
 It has no third party dependencies and aims to be highly reliable.

 *pytube* also makes pipelining easy, allowing you to specify callback functions for different download events, such as  ``on progress`` or ``on complete``.

-Finally *pytube* also includes a command-line utility, allowing you to quickly download videos right from terminal.

 ### Behold, a perfect balance of simplicity versus flexibility: